-The Yale School Forests use science-based management to promote ecological and financial sustainability of our forest resources.
+The Yale Forests use science-based management to promote ecological and financial sustainability of our forest resources.

-Management of the Yale School Forests is an important applied component of forestry education at the Yale School of Forestry & Environmental Studies.
+Management of the Yale Forests is an important applied component of forestry education at the Yale School of the Environment.
 Master of Forestry students and post graduate fellows, under the mentorship of professional foresters and faculty, regularly evaluate forest conditions.
 This knowledge of what is happening on the ground, combined with over a century’s worth of science on silviculture, allows our managers to make the most informed decisions possible.

 During the academic year, current students work alongside the Forest Manager as Assistant Forest Managers.
 A select group of faculty, who are also professional foresters, work with these Fellows and current students throughout the year, ensuring that the active management of our forests serve as a continuous educational opportunity.

 The Yale Forests are comprised of multiple land holdings in central and southern New England.
 This region of the United States is unique in that it falls on the border between hardwood species of the central Appalachians and mixedwood species of the northern forest.
 This convergence of regional ecotypes creates a diverse forest with much to learn from.
 Additionally, the area was glaciated during the last ice age.
 The legacy of glaciation left this landscape as a heterogeneous mosaic of soil types, hydraulic conditions, and varying parent material, leading to a complex assortment of forest types and conditions.